the0neWhoKnocks/writeups/code_patterns/README.md

 easier to manage and update in the future.
 For this example I'll be using Handlebars for our templating engine.

-In this section I'll be referring to excerpts from [ExampleTemplate.hbs](view/ExampleTemplate.hbs)
+In this section I'll be referring two excerpts from [ExampleTemplate.hbs](view/ExampleTemplate.hbs)

 You'll notice for things like `{{#each` or `{{#if` helpers I keep them at the same spacing as their parent.
 I've found this to be easier to visually consume